20th century planning system is delaying efforts to meet 21st century housing demand

 The Department supports and represents members directly when required in discussions with Local Authorities, State Agencies and utilities.
 In addition, Federation support is available for member firms when faced with challenges in labour related activities.

-Hubert Fitzpatrick – Director, Housing, Planning & Development
+James Benson – Director of Housing, Planning & Development